mheap/nexmo-developer/_tutorials/en/voice-api/add-recording-route.md

 # Add Recording Route

-After the call is finished recording, Vonage will send you a webhook containing the URL at which the recording can be retrieved.
-To retrieve the recording you'll use the `GetRecording` API, and just the recording to your disk for demonstration purposes.
+After the call has finished recording, Vonage will send a request to the webhook URL you configured in the `record` action in your NCCO.
+This request will contain the URL from which you can download the audio file.

+In this tutorial, you'll use the `GetRecording` API to download the recording to your local machine:

 ```csharp
 [HttpPost("/webhooks/recording")]